Session 03: The APA Academic Essay -Gathering Research

 Alex Essay Writing Tool Step 06 – Balance

-Homework due by 4 PM on 05/10/2023 by taking photos of your notes and insert all the photos in your Google Document under the titles Research Article #3 (on the same issue to write your paper) in your shared Google document.
-Other students get to see your work and share it.
-These articles should be general information or wide reads with notes.
+Homework due at 1 pm the day before Session 04 by taking photos of your notes and inserting all the photos in your Google Document under the titles Research Articles #3 and #4 (on the same issue to write your paper) in your shared Google document.
+Other students get to see your work and share it with you.
+These articles should provide general information or be wide-ranging reads with notes.

 Instructions for Homework Content:

-1. Researching and taking notes on one issue: Please, research the SAME research issue using 2 Internet, book, newspaper, or journal articles about a topic that you are passionate to write.
-There are five search engine links below with many materials and themes.
+1. Researching and taking notes on one issue: Please, research the SAME research issue using 2 Internet, book, newspaper, or journal articles about a topic that you are passionate about writing.
+There are five search engine links below, featuring a variety of materials and themes.

-2. Typing the APA reference of your research: As best you can, please try to type the American Psychological Association (APA) formatted references typed in the document above your notes for Research Article #3.
-There is an APA quick guide you can download below for you to view.
+2. Typing the APA reference of your research: As best you can, please try to type the American Psychological Association (APA) formatted references typed in the document above your notes for Research Articles #3 and #4.
+You can download an APA quick guide below for your reference.

 Attachments for Class and Homework: